 B. Safety Margin

 Safety margin is the extra capacity factored into the design of a structure, system, or component (SSC) so that it can cope with conditions beyond the expected to compensate for uncertainty.
 The evaluation should assess whether the impact of the finding is consistent with the principle that sufficient safety margins are maintained.
 In evaluating this factor, the staff should use engineering analysis or engineering judgment appropriate for evaluating whether sufficient safety margins would be maintained given the finding.
-The evaluation should consider if the inspection finding identifies an issue which affects the licensees ability to meet the codes and standards or their alternatives approved for use by the NRC.
+The evaluation should consider if the inspection finding identifies an issue which affects the licensee’s ability to meet the codes and standards or their alternatives approved for use by the NRC.
 Additionally, consider if the finding identifies an issue which affects meeting safety analysis acceptance criteria in the licensing basis (e.g., Update Final Safety Analysis Report, supporting analyses) or proposed revisions that provide sufficient margin to account for analysis and data uncertainty.

 C. Extent of Condition